The Training Course

 The curriculum follows STAT guidelines.

-- Study is be based on Alexander’s core principles as laid down in F.M.
+- Study is based on Alexander’s core principles as laid down in F.M.
 Alexander’s four books.
 The Alexander core principles include:

 - The importance of the coordination of the relationship of the head to the neck and the rest of the spine in coordination (‘Primary Control’)